Frog Sculpture Brings Art, Water, and Community Together in the Rice Creek Watershed District

 The Rice Creek Watershed District (RCWD), the City of Fridley, and the Fridley Public Art Commission are excited to share that the highly anticipated frog sculpture at Moore Lake Park has been installed!

-It’s tough enough to withstand climbing and sitting, the frog is meant to be interacted with, take photos, share its inspiration, and let it spark conversations about caring for our water (like Moore Lake) and the environment we live in.
+Jessica Turtle dedicated more than 300 hours to the sculpture, shaping its concrete form by hand, designing and painting hundreds of colorful tiles.
+The result is a one-of-a-kind, interactive piece that’s tough enough to withstand climbing and sitting.
+It’s meant to be engaged with, take photos, share its inspiration, and let it spark conversations about caring for our water and environment.

 At the same time, we ask all of you to treat the frog with respect and care.
 It now belongs to the park, to this community, and to everyone who helped make it possible.
 Everyone that lives in RCWD and in the City of Fridley helped pay for and inspire this art piece.